 Wei Li Lab of Computational Biomedicine

-• Published ~200 peer-reviewed papers through solid methodology development and extensive collaboration research, including 30 senior-author papers in Nature, Cell and Science series, with an H-index of 92.
+• Published ~200 peer-reviewed papers through solid methodology development and extensive collaboration research, including 35 senior-author papers prestigious journals like Nature, Cell and Science series, with an H-index of 96 and total citations of over 72,000.

-• Mentored the first 8 postdoc trainees to start their independent faculty positions in prestigious research institutions in the US (6) and China (2), such as Harvard Medical School and Mayo Clinics.
+• Mentored 12 former trainees to start their independent faculty positions in prestigious research institutions, such as Harvard Medical School and Fred Hutchinson Cancer Center.

 Latest News